zng-ui/zng/TODO/Performance.md

 Profiler has a huge impact, but is also generating so much data that chrome struggles to display.

 * Try `minitrace-rust` see if it is faster/more accurate than `tracing`.
-* Try filtering more data, only
+* Try filtering more data?

 # Parallel UI